Pay Attention to Small Weights: Small weights can matter

 \subsection{Nano gradient flow: From feature learning to finetuning}

 We provide a theoretical motivation and visual illustration explaining why updating small weights could be more beneficial than updating large gradients.

 \paragraph{Setup} Consider a student-teacher setup based on two-layer neural networks \citep{chizat2020lazy}.
 Specifically, let $f : \mathbb{R}^n \times \mathbb{R}^{n \times d} \rightarrow \mathbb{R}$ denote a two-layer neural network with parameters $(a,W)$ and input $x$, $ f(a,W | x) : = \sum_{i =1}^n a_i \sigma (w_i x)$ , where $\sigma(\cdot ) = \max \{0, \cdot\}$ is the ReLU activation.
 All networks in this section follow this form.
 We first pretrain a student network $f_{\text{pre}}$ in the feature learning regime using the mean squared error (MSE) loss and gradient descent for $T$ steps.
 The inputs $\{x_j\}_{j = 1}^k$ is sampled i.i.d. from a multivariate Gaussian $N(0,I_d)$, where $I_d$ is the $d-$dimensional identity matrix.
 The targets are generated by a teacher network $f_{\text{teacher}}$.
-To simulate finetuning, we perturb the teacher network $f_{\text{teacher}}$ with an additional neuron, yielding $f_{\text{ft}} = f_{\text{teacher}} + f_{\text{extra}}$.
+To simulate finetuning, we perturb the teacher network $f_{\text{teacher}}$ with an additional neuron, yielding $f_{\text{finetune}} = f_{\text{teacher}} + f_{\text{extra}}$.
 During finetuning, we compare two strategies: updating parameters in each layer with either the largest gradients or the smallest magnitudes.
 A case study involving multiple additional neurons is included in Appendix~\ref{appendix : theory}, along with the corresponding hyperparameter settings for these experiments.

 \paragraph{Theoretical motivation} One of our goals is to preserve the original representation during finetuning, i.e., to mitigate catastrophic forgetting.
 In a two-layer neural network, this corresponds to retaining the largest neurons—those with the largest activations.
 These can be ordered by their effective magnitude, $|a_i| \|w_i\|$.
 We show that training only the small-magnitude weights preserves the representation.
-We formalize this idea in the following definition. \begin{definition} A finetuned network $f_{\text{ft}}$ is representation preserving iff the largest neurons are fixed. \end{definition}
+We formalize this idea in the following definition. \begin{definition} A finetuned network $f$ is $k$-neuron representation preserving iff the largest neurons corresponding to $\text{Top-k}(j \in [n] : |a_j| ||w_j||)$ remain unchanged compared to the pre-training task. \end{definition}